nkpgardose/customer-funnel/README.md

 - [nock](https://github.com/nock/nock) for mocking API calls.

-## Functionality tests
+## end to end tests

-Application is using [Cypress](https://www.cypress.io/) to validate functionality, To run the tests, simply run:
+Application is using [Cypress](https://www.cypress.io/) to validate functionality and end to end tests, To run the tests, simply run:

 ```
 $ npm run cypress:open # to open cypress browser.